The process of identifying, analyzing, documenting, validating and managing system requirements.

 Describes system services and behavior.
 Must be precise, testable and non-conflicting.
 Ambiguity leads to misinterpretation.

 Constraints on system properties.
-Often more critical than functional requirements.
+Often more critical than functional ones.
 Affect system architecture.
 Should be measurable.

 Types: